Overview of South Dakota Taxes

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-Penning County stretches from the Wyoming border west to Badlands National Park.
-It contains Rapid City, the second largest city in North Dakota.
-The county’s average effective property tax rate is 1.45%, 18th highest in the state.
-In Rapid City, the total mill rate on owner-occupied residences is around 19 mills.
-That includes the county general rate, the Rapid City municipal rate and the Rapid City School District Rate.
+Pennington County stretches from the Wyoming border west to Badlands National Park.
+It contains Rapid City, the second-largest city in South Dakota.
+The county’s average effective property tax rate is 1.41%.
+The typical homeowner here pays $2,535 in property taxes each year.

-This eastern South Dakota county has among the highest property taxes in the state.
-The median annual property taxes paid by homeowners in Lincoln County is $2,695, the highest amount in the state.
-That is almost $900 more than the state median and $600 more than the national median.
-The county’s average effective property tax rate is 1.46%.
+This eastern South Dakota county has the highest property taxes in the state.
+The median annual property taxes paid by homeowners in Lincoln County is $2,974.
+A major reason for the high tax payments here is that Lincoln County also has the highest median home value in the state of $218,400.
+The county’s average effective property tax rate is 1.36%.

 Brown County is situated along the state border with North Dakota.
 The county’s largest city is Aberdeen.
-Property tax rates in the county are near the state average: the average effective property tax rate in Brown County is 1.38%.
+Property tax rates in the county are near the state average, as the average effective rate in Brown County is 1.35%.